 Many of us live in fear that our anxiety will come back and make us “lose control.”

-Thinking that your anxiety has control over you will cause you to live in fear of your anxiety coming back.
+Believing this will cause you to live in fear of your anxiety coming back.

 When we live in fear of our anxiety coming back, we create more anxiety and more fear.